 Calculating Fringe Benefit Rate for Hourly Employees

-Step 1: Determine The Total Cost of Fringe Benefits
+Step 1: Determine the Total Cost of Fringe Benefits

 The total cost of fringe benefits for hourly employees doesn’t include allowances, premiums, or other benefits.
 Add up the cost of all fringe benefits to get the total cost.

-Step 2: Determine The Annual Wages of The Hourly Employee
+Step 2: Determine the Annual Wages of the Hourly Employee

-If an hourly employee gets $15 per hour, his annual wages would be 15 x 2,080 = $31,200.
+If an hourly employee gets $15 per hour, their annual wages are 15 x 2,080 = $31,200.

-Step 3: Calculate The Fringe Benefit Rate
+Step 3: Calculate the Fringe Benefit Rate

 Once you have determined the total cost of fringe benefits and the number of working hours in a year, you can calculate the fringe benefit rate.
 For this purpose, divide the total cost of fringe benefits by the number of working hours in a year.
 It will give you the fringe benefit rate as a decimal.
 To convert it into a percentage, multiply it by 100.

-If the total cost of fringe benefits is $2,100 and the number of working hours in a year is 31,200, the fringe benefit rate would be 2,100/31,200 = 0.067.
+If the total cost of fringe benefits is $2,100 and the number of working hours in a year is 31,200, the fringe benefit rate is 2,100/31,200 = 0.067.
 To convert it into a percentage, multiply it by 100.
-Therefore, the fringe benefit rate would be 6.7%.
+Therefore, the fringe benefit rate will be 6.7%.